nephio-project/docs/content/en/docs/porch/user-guides/git-authentication-config.md

 - Have a Data keys named *username* and *password* containing the relevant information.
 - Be of type *basic-auth*.

+The value used in the *password* field can be substituted for a base64 encoded Personal Access Token (PAT) from the GIT instance being used.
+An Example of this can be found [here](./porchctl-cli-guide.md#repository-registration)

 Which would be the equivalent of doing a `kubectl apply -f` on a yaml file with the following content (assuming the porch-test namespace exists on the cluster):

 ```yaml